 Skip to main content

-Basic Usage
+Basic usage

 danger

-The slackclient PyPI project is in maintenance mode now and slack-sdk project is the successor.
-The v3 SDK provides more functionalities such as Socket Mode, OAuth flow module, SCIM API, Audit Logs API, better asyncio support, retry handlers, and many more.
+The slackclient PyPI project is in maintenance mode and the slack-sdk project is its successor.
+The v3 SDK provides additional features such as Socket Mode, OAuth flow, SCIM API, Audit Logs API, better async support, retry handlers, and more.

 The Slack Web API allows you to build applications that interact with Slack in more complex ways than the integrations we provide out of the box.